cristinalare/alchemy-docs/tutorials/hello-world-smart-contract/part-4.md

 Naturally, it makes sense to have some sort of input error handling at the start of the function.

-We'll want to our function to return early if there is no Metamask extension installed, there is no wallet connected \(i.e. the `address` passed in is an empty string\), or the `message`  is an empty string.
+We'll want our function to return early if there is no Metamask extension installed, there is no wallet connected \(i.e. the `address` passed in is an empty string\), or the `message`  is an empty string.
 Let's add the following error handling to `updateMessage`:

 {% code title="interact.js" %}
 ```javascript